-The contribution of this study is stated as follows. i) A novel attention mechanism that can deal with all interactions between many utilities is proposed.
-It is lightweight and yet has a sufficient representational power. ii) Its application to visual dialog is presented, achieving the new state-of-the-art results on the VisDial datasets, e.g., high NDCG scores on the VisDial v1.0 dataset.
-These validate the effectiveness of the proposed method. iii) Detailed analyses of the experimental results on VisDial v1.0 are given, providing interpretation of how the proposed mechanism works.
+The contribution of this study is stated as follows. i) A novel attention mechanism for visual dialog that can deal with all interactions between multiple utilities is proposed.
+It is lightweight and yet has a sufficient representational power. ii) A series of experiments and ablative studies are conducted, achieving the new state-of-the-art results on the VisDial datasets, e.g., high NDCG scores on the VisDial v1.0 dataset.
+These validate the effectiveness of the proposed method. iii) The visualization of the inference conducted by our method is given, providing interpretation of how the proposed mechanism works.
 Our method achieves the third place with only a small gap to the first place in the Visual Dialog 2019 leaderboard; the result is achieved without using external training data and with a fewer number of parameters.